shashihawanna/aertrip_employee/README.md

         email: text email <br />
         password: text or number <br />
         password_confirmation: sam as password <br />
-    Then auth token got genarated use for run department and employee api <br />
+    Then auth token got genarated use to run department and employee api <br />
     <br />

    2. api/login <br />
        Parameters:-  <br />
         email: text email <br />
         password: text or number <br />
-   Then auth token got genarated use for run department and employee api <br />
+   Then auth token got genarated use to run department and employee api <br />

 6. Below are the end points for department and employee  <br />
     First Create departments:-  <br />